Working with Colours

 Follow these steps to add colours to your third sample web page page-3.html by updating its linked style-3.css stylesheet.

-3. To the h2 style declaration block, add this new style rule inside the curly braces:
+7. To the h1 and header h2 declaration blocks, add this new colour style rule inside the curly braces:

 Updating global.css with colours